- Intangible heritage

 Traditionally, “bil” was used to embroider towels, as well as festive, wedding men's and women's shirts.
 Today they still are made of thin transparent fabrics-linen, voile, batiste, silk.

 The peculiarity of Reshetylivka embroidery is a combination of floral and geometric patterns – "periwinkle", "hop", "moroka", "kuriachyi brid", "zozulka", the most favorite – "branch" and "broken wood".
 The geometric ornament consists of the simplest figures: oblique and straight cross, square, rhombus, triangle and star motifs.
-A special feature is the simultaneous combination of five to seven techniques: "lyshva" different types "hemstitch", "cut", "puncturing", "nightingale eyes” and "grain output".
+A special feature is the simultaneous combination of five to seven techniques: "lyshva" different types "hemstitch", "cut", "puncturing", and, especially, jewelry techniques "nightingale eyes” and "grain output" which enriches the artistic means of expression of ornamental compositions, so it resembles a miniature, which makes it recognizable among other embroidery in Ukraine.

 For contrast, craftsmen add unbleached yarns or yarns dyed in ash colors.
 This embroidery creates a high relief pattern with black and white modeling.
 Depending on the direction of the light, the pattern differently reflects and absorbs the light, creating its rich play.